VoxeLibre/VoxeLibre/README.md

 * Trees, biomes, generated structures
 * A couple of non-trivial blocks and items

-Bonus features (not found in Minecraft):
+Bonus features (not found in Minecraft 1.11):

 * Built-in crafting guide which shows you crafting and smelting recipes
 * In-game help system containing extensive help about gameplay basics, blocks, items and more